RKNF404/chromium-hardening-guide/README.md

 Changes in latest version:
 ```
-No new policies added or removed, so policies should be ok
+No new policies added or removed, so policies should be ok as is
 ```

 Hardening guide for (theoretically) any Chromium browser.